vippsas/vipps-login-api/vipps-login-api.md

 | Test        |https://apitest.vipps.no/access-management-1.0/access/.well-known/openid-configuration |
 | Production  |https://api.vipps.no/access-management-1.0/access/.well-known/openid-configuration     |

 The openid connect discovery endpoint can be used to retrieve configuration information for openid connect clients.
+We recommend to fetch these dynamically, however the response from this endpoint rarely changes.
+Therefore it can and should be cached so it's not fetched over the network on every login.
+The endpoint responds with a `Cache-Control: max-age=3600` header.

 You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-discovery-1_0.html).

 **Request**